lzys/Donacha.in/README.md

-**Digital currencies has more than $10B market cap.
+**Digital currencies have more than $10B in market cap.
 LET'S MAKE 1% OF IT GO TO CHARITIES!
 This would go to the ones in need, and set an example to the rest of the world**